ch-stark/blogapplicationsetsglobalnamespace/blog.md

 In the following we are discussing two Configuration Options and explain the differences:

 3. tuning options Gitops-Operator (cluster-scroped namespace versus Managed-by)

+The ARGOCD_CLUSTER_CONFIG_NAMESPACESgrants the specific Argo CD instance cluster-wider privileges (including setting up ClusterRoles), while the label approach only grants access to the labeled namespaces

 A:  making open-cluster-management-global-set a ClusterScopedNamespace for GitopsOperator

 ```
 apiVersion: operators.coreos.com/v1alpha1